33 Wonderful Things to Do in Victoria, BC (by Locals!)

 13) Eat your way through Victoria

-There’s an urban myth still floating around that Victoria has the second highest number of restaurants per capita in North America.
+There’s a long-standing myth that Victoria has the second highest number of restaurants per capita in North America.

-These are some of our fave eating spots in our city:
+Some of our favorite eating spots in the city

 Ferris’ Upstairs Seafood & Oyster Bar